denten-books/plain-text/1-chapter.md

 computation.
 Yet it is also a source of considerable debate, misunderstanding, and controversy, because it poses a fundamental paradox.
 Turing imagined his machine as a physical mechanism solving a theoretical problem.
 Actual computers, in turn, simulate hypothetical Turing machines.
 You can see how this may get confusing.
-Computation emerges as a figure stuck in the loop between the ideal and the physical worlds.
+Computation traces a figure stuck in the loop between the ideal and the physical worlds.
 It is part real mechanism and part unattainable idea; part physics and part metaphysics.
 The indeterminacy of computation blurs the boundaries between hardware and software.
 And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs]

 In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar solution to appear in mathematical journal.